Barankin-Type Bound for Constrained Parameter Estimation: Example: DOA estimation for constant modulus discrete signal

 In Fig. \ref{CML_bias_nu}, we evaluate the norms of the bias and the C-bias of the CML estimator versus $\angle\nu\in[-\pi,\pi)$ for $\alpha=0.16, \sigma^2=0.5$, or equivalently, ${\text{SNR}}\approx -13~{\text{dB}}$.
 It can be seen that the CML C-bias norm is approximately zero, while its bias norm is significantly higher than zero for all the considered values of $\angle\nu$.
 These results imply that the CML estimator is C-unbiased, as required by the LU-CBTB, but not mean-unbiased, as required by the CBTB.\\

 In Fig. \ref{CML_MSE_nu}, we evaluate the WMSE of the CML estimator, the CBTB, and the LU-CBTB versus $\angle\nu\in[-\pi,\pi)$.
-It can be seen that the LU-CBTB is a lower bound on the CML WMSE, while the CBTB is not.
+It can be seen that in this case, the CML WMSE and the bounds remain nearly constant for any $\angle\nu$.
+In addition, the LU-CBTB is a lower bound on the CML WMSE, while the CBTB is not.
 Moreover, the CBTB is significantly higher than the CML WMSE, demonstrating its inappropriateness in this case.
 Overall, the results in Figs. \ref{CML_bias_alpha}-\ref{CML_MSE_nu} show that unlike the LU-CBTB the CBTB is not reliable for performance analysis of the CML estimator in the considered example.\\